“There’s a maiden in the world

 HSUAN-TSUNG says, “Those who can see an event while it is still small and change their behavior accordingly we say have vision.”

-WANG PI says, “Seeing what is great is no vision.
+WANG PI says, “Seeing what is great is not vision.
 Seeing what is small is vision.
 Protecting the strong is not strength.
 Protecting the weak is strength.”

 WANG AN-SHIH says, “Light is the function of vision.
 Vision is the embodiment of light.
 If we can use the light to find our way back to the source, we can live our lives free of misfortune and become one with the Immortal Way.”

-RED PINE says, “This verse reminds me of Confucius’ words: ‘When I was young, historians still left blanks’ (Lunyu: 15.25).
-Not being a historian, I have proceeded despite uncertainty.”
+And, RED PINE concludes, “This verse reminds me of Confucius’ words: ‘When I was young, historians still left blanks’ (Lunyu: 15.25).
+Not being a historian, I have proceed despite uncertainty.
+In the last line, the word hsi means “to wear” but also “to hold on to.”